idontcalculate/idontcalculate/README.md

 ### Hello World

-- 🔭 I’m currently working on many projects
+- 🔭 I’m currently working on modeling in TensorFlow
-- 🌱 I’m currently learning NLP Transformers
+- 🌱 I’m currently learning about NLP Transformers and GPT-3
-- 👯 I’m looking to collaborate on Kaggle chalenges
+- 👯 I’m looking to collaborate on ML projects
 - 🤔 I’m looking for help with R language
-- 💬 Ask me about anything regarding ML
+- 💬 Ask me about anything regarding DL/ML

 - 📫 How to reach me:
   email pravosnazna@gmail.com